 If you only speak English you might face a few challenges when you visit.
 What we found was that while staff often spoke English at resorts, there was much less English spoken than we may have anticipated.
 This isn’t a bad thing, it’s just something to be aware of.
 We were able to use some of my German from years past and some French at times to get by.
 Many of the resorts here primarily see German and Dutch guests so it makes sense that German remains the lingua franca.

-Extra Ideas for Your Visit
+Extra Ideas for Your Visit to Vorarlberg

 Werkraumhaus – Andelsbuch